 - Planning who will optimize these new pages and when they will launch.

-- Planning and prioritizing fixing any issues you’ve found with your audits.
+- Planning and prioritizing fixing any issues you’ve found with your SEO audit.

 - Building your editorial and content calendar for new content sets.